 - Showcase the importance of physician mental health and wellbeing by having it come from the top.
-Get your leadership involved have them share their own stories, talk about #NPSADay and highlight the organization's ongoing and upcoming efforts to create a culture of wellbeing, such as joining the ALL IN: WellBeing First for Healthcare campaign or addressing underlying, structural barriers to seeking mental health care services. - Health organizations can serve as a safe space for storytelling and others to share their experiences.
-Create a weekly or monthly group meeting where physicians in your community can come share their stories and struggles with others in similar situations. - Utilize the NPSADay.org Toolkit to spread the word about #NPSADay in your newsletter, by hanging posters or sending postcards to remind leadership and your organization about the importance of preventing physician suicide.
+Get your leadership involved - have them share their own stories, talk about #NPSADay and highlight the organization's ongoing and upcoming efforts to create a culture of wellbeing, such as implementing the five actions from ALL IN: WellBeing First for Healthcare's Rescue Package that can build the foundation for a long-term wellbeing strategy. - Health organizations can serve as a pivotal resource for physicians.
+There are programs you can implement for workforce wellbeing, such as the Practice Transformation Initiative, the Interactive Screening Program, Schwartz Rounds, and Stress First Aid. - Utilize the NPSADay.org Toolkit to spread the word about #NPSADay in your newsletter, by hanging posters or sending postcards to remind leadership and your organization about the importance of preventing physician suicide.